Skip to main content

 Pinot Table

-Now let's create a Pinot table that uses the above schema.
+Now let's create Pinot tables that uses the above schemas.
 We're going to create two different tables so that we can see what happens if we don't specify the config that flattens JSON documents.

 First, the table config that doesn't do any flattening: